Human Genome sets July 16 deadline for bids

 Human Genome, which has also adopted a "poison pill" shareholder rights plan in a bid to thwart the hostile takeover attempt, says it has had contacts with other companies.
 But no counterbidder has emerged and bankers say GSK has an advantage over rivals because of its partnerships around key drugs.

-GSK and Human Genome share rights to Benlysta, while GSK owns the majority of the commercial upside to the other products.

-Human Genome shares continue to trade just above GSK's $13-a-share offer, adding 1.2 percent to $13.25 by 1430 GMT.
-That indicates investors still hope for a higher price, although the stock has fallen back from a high of $15.49 hit in April, soon after GSK's offer was made public.
+Human Genome shares continue to trade just above GSK's $13-a-share offer, ending on Thursday at $13.10.
+That indicates investors still hope for a higher price, although the stock has fallen back from a high of more than $15 hit in April, soon after the unsolicited offer was made public.